Veterans & Vocational Hearing Benefits | UCSF EARS

 Overview

-This guide covers three distinct support systems: Department of Veterans Affairs (VA) benefits for service members, TRICARE rules for retirees, and Vocational Rehabilitation (VR) for anyone whose job is threatened by hearing loss.
+This guide covers three distinct support systems: VA hearing care for eligible Veterans, TRICARE hearing aid rules (which vary by beneficiary type), and Vocational Rehabilitation (VR) for anyone whose job is threatened by hearing loss.

 Department of Veterans Affairs (VA) benefits